QuickFastly/Nova-Regna/World/Map/Osun Tanum/Osun Tanum.md

 ## History

-Nothing for now.
+TBD

 ## Geography

-Osun Tanum is an almost entirely temperate region with forests throughout most of it, several large rivers, and a fairly equal distribution of flatlands and rolling hills.
-The [[Sprettekniven Mountains|Sprettekniven]] mountain range runs across most of the northern border of the country.
+Osun Tanum is an almost entirely temperate region with forests throughout most of it, several large rivers, and a fairly equal distribution of flatlands and rolling hills. [[Himlavård]] runs across much of the northern border of the country.

 ## Government & Politics